fissionlabsio/tmcrawl/README.md

 seconds from the last attempted crawl finish.

 Nodes are persisted in a key/value embedded database, by default BadgerDB.
-Saved nodes will also be periodically checked every `recheck_interval`.
+Saved nodes will also be periodically rechecked every `recheck_interval`.
 If any node cannot be reached, it'll be removed from the known set of nodes.

 Note, `tmcrawl` is a Tendermint p2p network crawler, it does not operate as a seed